RafalSiwek/zenml-server-operator/README.md

 To install Charmed Kubeflow follow [this guide](https://charmed-kubeflow.io/docs/get-started-with-charmed-kubeflow)

-If running Charmed Kubeflow on a EC2 instance, configure the `istio-ingress-gateway` service tyope to `NodePort`:
+If running Charmed Kubeflow on a EC2 instance, configure the `istio-ingress-gateway` service type to `NodePort`:

 ```bash
 kubectl -n kubeflow patch svc istio-ingressgateway-workload \